Kombolcha: Transportation

 Kombolcha is connected with Dessie through Ethiopian Highway 2.
 This city shares Kombolcha Airport with neighboring Dessie.
 A station on the Awash–Weldiya Railway is under construction.
 In 2013 a dry port was established near the city with handling capacity for 1888 TEU containers at a time.
 The dry port is owned and operated by the Ethiopian Shipping and Logistics Services Authority.

 Industry

 Kombolcha is also home to Kombolcha Steel products, a metalworking factory that is part of MIDROC, a conglomerate owned by businessman Sheikh Mohammed Al Amoudi.
 Another industry in this town is the Kombolcha Textile Factory (KTF), which announced 9 March 2009 that it was beginning a 190 million Birr modernization project to improve the quality of its projects.
 At the time of the announcement, the KTF exported its goods to Italy, Sweden, Belgium, and China.

-The $90 million Kombolcha Industrial Park was inaugurated by Prime Minister Hailemariam Desalegn and has attracted companies from the US, South Korea, and Italy.
+The $90 million Kombolcha Industrial Park was inaugurated by Prime Minister Hailemariam Desalegn and has attracted investors from the US, South Korea, China, and Italy.
+Located just east of the airport, Kombolcha Industrial Park houses nine total factory sheds, eight of which are currently rented out.
+The industrial park produces stretching fabrics which are exported to Italy, and socks that are exported to Canada, Malaysia, Germany, and the US.
+Kombolcha Industrial Park also produces men's suits that are exported to the US, as well as female hand bags which are exported to the US, Japan, and the Netherlands.